23/glue/README.md

 Apart from standard keys you can use the following key modifiers: `backspace`, `tab`, `enter`, `pause`, `capslock`, `esc`, `space`, `pageup`, `pagedown`, `end`, `home`, `left`, `up`, `right`, `down`, `insert`, `delete`, `f1`, `f2`, `f3`, `f4`, `f5`, `f6`, `f7`, `f8`, `f9`, `f10`, `f11` and `f12`.

+# Internationalization

+You can make your application accessible in multiple languages and serve the application to your users in a specified or automatically detected language.
+Say you have a module template looking like this:

+    <p><a href="/competition">Click here</a> to enter the competition.</p>

+This template can be be internationalized in two steps:

+1. Use your application object's `translate` method to register each piece of text as a lookup key and an object of translations:

+    App.translate("click_here",{
+        en: "Click here",
+        da: "Klik her"
+    });
+    App.translate("to_enter",{
+        en: "to enter the competition.",
+        da: "for at deltage i konkurrencen."
+    });

+2. Replace the text strings in your template with the lookup keys that you defined in step 1, and apply the `translate` filter on each of them:

+    <p><a href="/competition">{{"click_here"|translate}}</a> {{"to_enter"|translate}}</p>

+From here, your application will automatically search for the lookup keys in the internal dictionary and insert the corresponding translation.

+Please note that if your are manipulating the DOM directly (as opposed to rendering module templates), you have access to the same functionality.
+Simply call the `translate` method with a lookup key as the single argument, and the corresponding translation will be returned:

+    $("#headline").html( App.translate("my_headline_text") );

+When the application searches for translations, it will try to detect the user's preferred language as determined by the settings in the user's browser.
+If no translation for that language is found for a key, it will fall back to searching for a translation in the default language (English).
+You can change which language should be used as default by calling the `setDefaultLocale` method:

+    // Set the default language to Danish App.setDefaultLocale("da");

+If you do not want your application to automatically detect the language of your users, you can overwrite this behaviour by manually specifying a locale:

+    // Set language to Danish and ignore the automatically detected language App.setLocale("da");

+To ensure cross-browser compatibility, the language keys available are limited to the two-letter primary language subtags as defined in <a href="http://tools.ietf.org/html/rfc4646#section-2.2.1">RFC 4646</a>.
+When the language changes (either through `setLocale` or through automatic detection), the event `glue:localechange` is fired, and you can bind event listeners to this event if you have modules that need to be re-rendered when the language changes.

 # Building the application with manifests